 In their quest to raise public awareness regarding Egypt’s natural heritage and specifically, Wadi Degla Protected Area, a site that is under threat from urbanization, they realized that the general public that engaged with their content came from a very particular socio-economic standing.
 Those that had cars and free time were the ones engaging.
 They wanted a wider audience and so they created a project that is able to travel and go to people where they are to include them in the conversation!

 Everyone has the right to access information but most are systemically excluded.

 This project is run by community volunteers who lead viewing sessions and communicate with the public.
 It is a community owned project that is sustained not by the leadership, but by those who have been through the experience and want to spread it further in their communities!

 Here are some statistics they are proud of :

 91% of viewers surveyed said they learned something new about Wadi Degla Protected Area

 70% of viewers surveyed said they were encouraged to research more about the protected area and Egypt’s natural heritage

 83% of viewers surveyed said they plan to go visit the PA

-60% of viewers surveyed said they want to be part of the project and volunteers with them!
+60% of viewers surveyed said they want to be part of the project and volunteer with them!

-Numerous communities around Egypt such as neighborhoods in Giza, Cairo, Domietta, for example have been impacted by this project.
+Numerous communities around Egypt such as neighbourhoods in Giza, Cairo, Domietta, for example, have been impacted by this project.
 The participants impacted by the project are adults or children, as the project targets people from all social standings and geographical locations.